balaji1974/nosql/elasticsearch/README.md

 A replica shard increases the query performance where workload is placed on the replica or the primary shard based on the load on the nodes.

-Best practise is to replicate a shard twice atleast and add a minimum of 3 nodes to the elastic cluster.
+Best practice is to replicate a shard twice atleast and add a minimum of 3 nodes to the elastic cluster.
 The more the better.

 ```